litmuschaos/litmus-docs/website/docs/user-guides/construct-workflow.md

             template: revert-chaos
 ```

-2. **Steps** : It is a single step inside a workflow which runs a container based on the input parameters.
+2. **Steps** : It is a single step inside a chaos scenario which runs a container based on the input parameters.
    These can also be sequenced parallely.

 ```yaml